Feeble, pathetic, woeful, unforgivable. There are plenty of words to describe Everton’s performance against Norwich.

 During that game, Everton had two shots on target before reverting to a two striker formation, going on to score.
 There’s such little tactical flexibility up until Silva gets desperate, then he lashes on every attacking player from the bench (apart from Moise Kean).

-He is still yet to hand a debut to an Everton youth academy graduate, at a club where giving youth a chance is vital.
+He is still yet to hand a debut to an Everton youth academy graduate also, at a club where giving youth a chance is vital.

 Premier League managers must be licking their lips when they come up against Everton, especially at Goodison.

-The opposition then frustrate Everton, meaning we commit more men forward before being inevitably sucker punched on the counter-attack.
-Teams who can defend will beat us, we can’t break sides down because there’s no movement, urgency or tempo.
+The opposition then frustrate Everton, meaning they commit more men forward before being inevitably sucker punched on the counter-attack.
+Teams who can defend will beat The Toffes as they can’t break sides down because there’s no movement, urgency or tempo.
 There’s those words again.

 Who could replace him?